(she/her) Liz is an accredited member of Irish Association of Humanistic and Integrative Psychotherapy Member of the Irish Council for Psychotherapy

 Honours degree in Social Science, Post Grad Diploma in Counselling and Psychotherapy, Certificate in Couples Counselling, Certificate in Advanced CBT, Certificate in Mindfulness approaches, Certificate in Group Therapy, Certificate in working with the Gestalt Process, Certificate in Sand Therapy, and Certificate in Integrative Bodywork.

 Since qualifying as a psychotherapist in 1999, Liz’s experience has been rich and varied.
 This experience includes the following roles; clinical director in a residential psychotherapy centre, maintaining a private practice, designing and delivering many personal development group programmes.
 During 3 years living in New Zealand, Liz tutored on the psychotherapy degree training in EIT, where she designed and delivered the creative therapies module as well as facilitating humanistic and self development groups.
-She also been cited in health articles, national papers, and local radio in Ireland and in a provincial newspaper in New Zealand.
+She has also made guest appearances on podcasts and has been cited in health articles, national papers, and local radio in Ireland and New Zealand.

 Liz’s core psychotherapy and counselling training covered many modalities including, cognitive behavioural, jungian, integrative humanistic and person centred therapies.